-If you are planning to design a PCB, you should consider several technical specifications related to manufacturing like material selection, stack-up, etc. One such important factor is copper distribution.
-In this article, we will talk about balanced copper distribution and copper weight and its impact on circuit boards.
+If you are planning to design a PCB, you should consider several technical specifications related to manufacturing like material selection and stack-up.
+One such important factor is copper distribution.
+In this article, we will talk about balanced copper distribution, copper weight, and techniques, such as thieving, that help to achieve even copper distribution on circuit boards.

 What is balanced copper distribution in PCBs?